impactfuldata/Test/README.md

-Guess the number game
+Guess the number game.
-User has to guess the number chosen by the computer Coded using OOP
+Users have to guess the number chosen by the computer.
+Coded using OOP.